-Sam Rowe is a Senior Lecturer and Subject Leader on BA (Hons) Illustration and BA (Hons) Graphic Communication, where he team-teaches modules on sequential illustration, professional practice, and independent and self promotional practices.
+Sam Rowe is a Senior Lecturer and Subject Leader on BA (Hons) Illustration and a lecturer on BA (Hons) Graphic Communication, where he team-teaches modules on sequential illustration, professional practice, and independent and self promotional practices.

 Outside his time teaching at Plymouth College of Art, Sam is a freelance illustrator, art director, and designer, working with clients such as The New York Times, Financial Times, Airbnb, Atlassian, The McConnell Foundation, NPR, Dyson, and Bristol University amongst others.
 Sam is represented globally by The Loud Cloud, an agency that works with a dynamic group of unique illustrators, designers and animators.